MartinLupa/bikeville-mern/README.md

 - useState, useEffect, useContext.
 - React Router v6 | Public router and Private router.
 - Protected routes: ShoppingCart, Pay and Success page.
-- Use of third party APIs: Mailchimp(Newsletter), Leaflet(map on Contact page).
+- Use of third party APIs: Leaflet(map on Contact page).
 - Form management: Formik, Yup.
 - Use of localStorage to maintain user session and shopping cart states.
 - SASS.